 4. The Disinfection

 To disinfect the bouncy house, you can use everyday cleaners like Lysol.
-It’s best to avoid using any bleach disinfectant as that might damage and discolor the vinyl and other materials.
+It’s best to avoid using bleach disinfectant as that might damage and discolor the vinyl and other materials.

 Mix the disinfectant into a spray bottle according to the manufacturer’s directions.
 Focus on spraying the sections of the bounce house that are most used, such as the jumping surfaces and walls.
 Unless the directions explicitly instruct you to rinse off after applying it, let the bounce house dry thoroughly.